K-flor/K-flor/README.md

 ### Hi there 👋

 📫 email : sosoj1552@gmail.com
-🌱 github : beginner.. 😂
-💬 Algorithm, BigData, Graph Theory, GNN
+💬 Algorithm, Data Science, BigData, Graph Theory, GNN

 <!--
 **K-flor/K-flor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.